ibm-cloud-architecture/eda-tech-academy/docs/demo/index.md

 ### Start the GitOps demo

+!!!
+Warning
+    In the context of the **Tech academy**, if you want to use Gitops you should use the [lab 4 exercise](../lab4/index.md) as it is a little bit simpler than to execute next section.

 To be able to do continuous deployment we need to have some ArgoCD apps deployed on GitOps server.
 In all gitOps demos, we assume you have a fork of the [eda-rt-inventory-gitops](https://github.com/ibm-cloud-architecture/eda-rt-inventory-gitops).

-If you are not using a cluster with cp4i-eventstreams already installed in the `cp4i-eventstreams`, you may need to modify the [Copy Secret job ()]() so it can get the `ibm-entitlement-key` from the good namespace.
+If you are not using a cluster with Event Streams already installed in the `cp4i-eventstreams`, you may need to modify the [Copy Secret job ()]() so it can get the `ibm-entitlement-key` from the good namespace.

 1. If not done yet, jumpstart GitOps